F.T.A.

-F.T.A. is a 1972 American documentary film starring Jane Fonda and Donald Sutherland and directed by Francine Parker, which follows a 1971 anti-Vietnam War road show for GI's, the FTA Show, as it stops in Hawaii, The Philippines, Okinawa, and Japan.
+F.T.A. is a 1972 American documentary film starring Jane Fonda and Donald Sutherland and directed by Francine Parker, which follows a 1971 anti-Vietnam War road show for G.I.s, the FTA Show, as it stops in Hawaii, The Philippines, Okinawa, and Japan.
 It includes highlights from the show, behind the scenes footage, local performers from the countries visited, and interviews and conversations with GIs "as they discuss what they saw in battle, their anger with the military bureaucracy, and their opposition to America's presence in Indochina."
 Called by Fonda "a spit and a prayer production" it was far from a big budget Hollywood movie, or even a well-funded documentary.
 While the movie "is raw," it "underscores how infectious the movement of the 60s and 70s was", and chronicles both the Tour itself as well as the soldiers who came to see it and "the local talent of organizers, labor unions and artist/activists" in the countries visited.

 The FTA Show

 The FTA Show, the overseas part of which the film documents, was created as a response to Bob Hope's patriotic and pro-war USO tour.

-The Bob Hope show was becoming less and less of a hit with GIs and by 1970 both The New York Times and The Washington Postwere taking note of U.S. troop "disillusionment with Hope's humor and prowar message".
+The Bob Hope show was becoming less and less of a hit with G.I.s and by 1970 both The New York Times and The Washington Post were taking note of U.S. troop "disillusionment with Hope's humor and prowar message".
 Fonda told reporters that the FTA Show was inspired by "articles in the Washington Post and The New York Times about soldiers in Vietnam who were dissatisfied with the typical USO shows."
 She told a reporter from the NY Times that the show would reinforce "what the soldiers already know.
 They know that the war is insane.
 They know what GIs have to contend with better than we do.
 We're simply saying, 'We know what you're up against and we support you.'"

 The FTA Show's official statement of purpose was: